 Title Insurance Protects Your Biggest Investment

-- Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
+- Defective title — "Defective title" covers any number of problems with the title to your home.
+It can even include a "contested title".
 Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
-Many other complex problems define "Defective title."
-The title insurance policy will protect you from these errors if the title company misses them.
+Many other complicated problems define "Defective title" or "Clouded Title."
+The title insurance policy will protect you from these errors if the title company doesn't discover them.

 F&T Mortgage, Inc. NMLS # 168839 (www.nmlsconsumeraccess.org) can answer questions about title insurance and many others.
 Call us: 214-300-8756.